ENTER BELOW REQUIRED DATA

 Display conspicuously at the workplace, the penal consequences of indulging in acts that may constitute sexual harassment and the composition of the Internal Complaints Committee

-Organise workshops and awareness programmes at regular intervals for sensitising employees on the issues and implications of workplace sexual harassment and organising orientation programmes for members of the Internal Complaints Committee.
-Manner to organise workshop etc.,–
+Organise workshops and awareness programmes at regular intervals for sensitizing employees on the issues and implications of workplace sexual harassment and organizing orientation programmes for members of the Internal Complaints Committee.
+Manner to organize workshop etc.,–

 Carry out employees awareness programs and create forum for dialogues.

-Use modules developed by the state governments to conduct workshops and awareness programs for sensitising the employees with the provisions of the Act.
+Use modules developed by the state governments to conduct workshops and awareness programs for sensitizing the employees with the provisions of the Act

 The employer is also required to monitor the timely submission of reports by the Internal Complaints Committee.